juhp/hkgr/README.md

 Source tarball created: dist/hkgr-0.2.5.tar.gz
 ```

-Alternatively if you have manually tagged the version
+Alternatively if you had manually tagged the release with `v0.2.5`
-with `vX.Y.Z` you can use `hkgr dist` to create a tarball.
+you can use `hkgr tagdist --existing-tag` to create a dist tarball.

 The tarball can now be uploaded to Hackage as a candidate release:
 ```